openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 ## Context & Queue Sharing

 The GPU plugin supports creation of shared context from the `cl_command_queue` handle.
-In that case, `opencl` context handle is extracted from the given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
+In that case, the `opencl` context handle is extracted from the given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
 Sharing the queue changes the behavior of the `ov::InferRequest::start_async()` method to guarantee that submission of inference primitives into the given queue is finished before returning control back to the calling thread.